shadow431/legoParser/readme.md

  - Move Desc colunm to first position
  - Put "Summary:" into the Desc column of the first row
  - func getSSLegos is the third argument 'pictures' required?
- - added theme from rebrickable to Theme Column?

 4/12/2022
  - clean up
  - better logic to only grab the things i need to update ie: images.
- - add theme
  - add MSRP
  - add current value